-The production of 460 million litres of biofuels can create 15 000 new permanent direct jobs in the biofuels manufacturing plants and agriculture; plus over 3 000 temporary jobs during the 24 months of construction.
+The production of 460 million litres of biofuels was expected to create 15 000 new permanent direct jobs in the biofuels manufacturing plants and agriculture and over 3 000 temporary jobs during the construction phase.

-A 460 million litres a year, the biofuels industry can immediately improve the country's annual balance of payments by over R2,5 billion at the current crude oil prices and exchange rate.
+With the production of 460 million litres of biofuels a year, the biofuels industry can immediately improve the country's annual balance of payments by over R2,5 billion at the current crude oil prices and exchange rate.